techerd/Noise2Noise/README.md

 Documentation
 -------------
-Details on the method and results can be found in my report.
+Details on the method and results can be found in my report (download the file).

 Automatic mixed precision : https://pytorch.org/docs/stable/notes/amp_examples.html